 The el Banco community is humble, and very welcoming and open to receiving visitors.
 Be prepared to be greeted by smiles, and leave having made new friends.

 You will work alongside members of the local community on their long-term sea turtle conservation project.

 For the past 25 years the staff at the Tortugario el Banco have tirelessly incubated sea turtle eggs in protected hatcheries and then released the hatchlings into the ocean.

 Their efforts have been hugely successful with numbers of turtles released each year consistently rising.
 In 2017 an amazing 195,754 olive ridley turtles were safely released back in to the sea.

-While there is an almost constant breeze from the Pacific Ocean, the climate on the Pacific coast is remarkably hot and humid for most of the year.
+While there’s an almost constant breeze from the Pacific Ocean, the climate on the Pacific coast is remarkably hot and humid for most of the year.

-It will be worth it, just to witness the spectacle of these wonderful creatures.
+It will be worth it to witness the spectacle of these wonderful creatures.